humayuntanwar/100-days-of-Machine-Learning/README.md

 ### Day 16
-  implemented Means Shift Algorithm from scratch to get the full understanding "with radius as 4 " for our easy of use
+  implemented Means Shift Algorithm from scratch to get the full understanding "with radius as 4 " for our easy of us
   ![Alt Text](https://github.com/humayuntanwar/Machine-Learning/blob/master/plots/means_shift_r=4.png)